 Most people choosing to undergo back surgery expect to reach a point where their discomfort is completely gone, minimal, or manageable.
 In many cases, this is the outcome most patients enjoy.
 Though some types of back surgery, such as spinal fusion, are reliable, there are times when pain returns, worsens, or develops in another location after back surgery.
 Here are 5 possible causes of pain following back surgery.

 After a reasonable period to allow for recovery and healing, back pain sometimes returns following surgery.
 Referred to as failed back surgery syndrome, it’s not necessarily due to a problem with the surgery itself.
 The mechanical issue the procedure was meant to correct, whether it was stabilization of the spine or removal of herniated disc, may be successful and renewed pain can still occur due to:

-Scar tissue normally forms after Santa Monica back surgery and causes no pain at all.
+Scar tissue normally forms after Santa Monica spine surgery and causes no pain at all.
 However, if scar tissue forms near nerve roots, it’s a fairly common condition called epidural fibrosis.
 If those nearby nerve roots are irritated, patients may experience recurrent back pain coupled with radiating nerve pain in the hips, thighs, or other parts of the leg.